 How many times have you become frustrated with someone or angered because something isn’t getting done?

 The founder of Myofascial Release, John F. Barnes, always says, “Without awareness there is no choice.”
-Whether you notice a physical sensation (pain, discomfort) or a reaction in a situation (anxious, uncomfortable feelings, fear) the first step to working through and healing is acknowledging what you are sensing.
-There are different ways to do this, but either way you want to take a moment to slow down or stop what you are doing.
-Use your breath to connect to the sensation that you are feeling without trying to change the sensation.
-As you do this start to allow your mind to quiet down, just connect with the sensation and acknowledge what you are sensing.
-The next step is taking a moment to observe what you are acknowledging.
+Whether you notice a physical sensation (pain, discomfort) or a reaction in a situation (anxious, uncomfortable feelings, fear) the first step to working through and healing is simply acknowledging what you are sensing.

 Many of us have pets and have seen them enter a room and immediately go to the new item in the room, whether it is a paper bag or a box.
 They go toward the object with a sense of curiosity.
 This is exactly what we want to do after acknowledging the sensation or reaction.
 With a sense of curiosity, we want to allow ourselves to observe the feeling(s) within our bodies without judgements or labeling it good or bad.
 Still allowing our minds to be quiet, just observe for some time any reactions that your body has.
-It may be a physical sensation (tensing, pulling away) or emotions (anger, sadness) may heighten.
-Just give yourself the time to observe how it feels in your body, again without needing to change it.
+You may notice physical sensations (tensing, pulling away) or emotions (anger, sadness).
+Just give yourself the time to observe how these sensations feel in your body, again without needing to change it.
 This leads us into the last step in allowing ourselves to just be or feel.

-* The pain may heighten and make you want to yell, yell and tell the pain what you are feeling without holding back
+– The pain may heighten and make you want to yell, yell and tell the pain what you are feeling without holding back (many people will yell at a pillow, you never want to yell at another person)

-It is very easy to stay in the cycle of stuffing down what we are feeling because that is what we were taught or being short and reactive.
+It is very easy to stay in the cycle of stuffing down what we are feeling because that is what we were taught and then this leads to us being short and reactive.
+It is similar to the sensation of emotions bubbling up like a volcano and then we burst and react.
 It is also very easy to continue to be stuck on the same pattern of reactions thinking that it is the other persons fault or issue, but ultimately it is our own.
 That individual is merely a mirror showing us the aspects in our lives that still need to heal or that we need to work through.

 Over the years, I have found the concept of “acknowledge – observe – be” to be the first step in addressing our triggers.
 You can’t change what you don’t acknowledge.
 Are you ready to take that first step?
 Give yourself permission over the week to just be mindful of sensations in your body and how you react to them OR if you are in a challenging situation make note of how you react.
 Then, next week bring in the concept of acknowledge – observe – be.
 Be easy with yourself as this will be a new concept and takes practice.
 I know that you can do this and as you do you will notice less triggers, less pain, and less reaction.
 This is where the change happens.